This post may contain affiliate links. Please read my disclosure and privacy policy.

 In a large food processor fitted with an “S” blade, add in the ground beef, the cooked lentils, garlic powder, onion powder, and salt.
 Pulse several times until the mixture looks well combined.

-You don’t want the meat to be pureed, and it’s okay if the lentils are still intact.
+You don’t want the meat pureed, and it’s fine if some lentils remain intact.
 They will still be totally unnoticeable when the burgers are cooked.

-If you don’t have a food processor, mix these 5 ingredients together by hand in a large bowl.
-This is the more “authentic” way to make burgers, with a light touch!
-Luckily, the lentils make the texture of this recipe very forgiving, compared to a traditional beef burger.
+Note: If you don’t have a food processor, mix these 5 ingredients together by hand in a large bowl.
+This is the more “authentic” way to make burgers, with a light touch.
+Luckily, the lentils make this recipe’s texture much more forgiving than a traditional beef burger.

 Step 2:

-Scoop the beef lentil mixture with a 1/3 cup measure, and then transfer it to your hands and form a ball.
+Scoop the beef and lentil mixture with a 1/3-cup measure, then transfer it to your hands and form a ball.

-Flatten the ball between your hands, creating a patty that is roughly a 1/2-inch thick.
+Flatten the ball between your hands into a patty about 1/2-inch thick.
 The thicker the burger, the more noticeable the lentils will be, so keep these on the thinner side for the best results.

 Repeat with the remaining mixture until you have 8 to 9 patties.